 Prompt: Classify the following social media comment into either ‘negative’, ‘neutral’ or ‘positive’.
 Your answer MUST be either one of [‘negative’, ‘neutral’, ‘positive’].
 Your answer must be lowercase.

-Testing new prompts within the ChatGPT interface turned out as a good practice through my experiments: Without an additional cost we receive a first understanding of the efficacy of the prompt.
+Testing new prompts in the ChatGPT interface proved useful in my experiments, providing an initial evaluation of prompt efficacy without additional cost.
 The following screenshot shows the sentiment analysis prompt used with some random Amazon reviews:

 Using the ChatGPT interface, we can also interact with the model asking for updates: